727yubin/ACControl/README.md

 This program sets up a website that needs credentials to log in, and provides 10 buttons to control 10 GPIO pins.
 More can be added to the dictionary of pins.

 # Dependencies
-- A Raspberry Pi running Raspbian
+- A Raspberry Pi running Raspbian(similar distros like Ubuntu should work as well)
 - Python 3
 - Flask (`sudo pip3 install Flask`)
 - A network connection